-Analyzing customer journey for online shopping is a clue to help you constantly improve your presence to your customers.
+Analyzing customer journey for online shopping is a clue to help you constantly improve your presence with your customers.
 Whether it’s a 24/7 call center, a swift payment system, or a functional website.
 This will also help you to be more reliable in customers’ eyes for good.

-If your website is going to have a maintenance tomorrow in 2 hours, do inform your customers or notify them on the first page so that they would know what to expect.
+If your website is going to have maintenance tomorrow in 2 hours, do inform your customers or notify them on the first page so that they would know what to expect.